sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/outbound-request-log.md

 This feature is off by default.
 You can enable it by setting `outboundRequestLogLimit` to a non-zero value in the site config.
 The recommended value is `50`.

+You can later disable it by setting `outboundRequestLogLimit` to `0`, or by removing the setting entirely.

 ## Privacy

-HTTP headers that are considered sensitive (such as `Authorization`) are redacted.
+HTTP headers that may be sensitive (such as `Authorization`) are being redacted before saving.
+Sensitive information is not stored in the logs.

-The logs are stored in memory in Redis and are automatically cleared on an instance restart or when you disable the feature.
+Logs are stored in memory in Redis, and are automatically cleared on a Redis instance restart or when you disable the feature.

 ## Logged data